Weetynn/nz-fertility-tsf/README.md

     Following the principle of parsimony, which favors simpler models with fewer assumptions when performance is comparable, ARIMA(0,2,1) is preferred.
 Its slightly better MAE indicates a more consistent reduction in errors, making it a more practical and robust choice for forecasting, with a lower risk of overfitting.

-    📌 Therefore, ARIMA(0,2,1) is the most suitable model.
+    ∴ ARIMA(0,2,1) is the most suitable model.

 #### 🔶 Use the most appropriate ARIMA or SARIMA model to forecast fertility rates for the next 10 years.